lostsoul63b/NFL2K5-Resurrected/README.md

   * Include player photos in Ros + Fran
 ---------
 ## MOD Team Credits
-We are excited to be releasing the initial build of this highly anticipated mod that we believe will be as legendary as NFL2K5 itself.
-We hope everyone enjoys playing 2K5 Football again!

 **Special thanks and much** ![heart](https://user-images.githubusercontent.com/69597675/125808838-b20315aa-b53f-41a2-b31a-691d685fb1df.png) to the entire mod team who collaborated and contributed in helping bring this mod to life!
 * LostsouL
 * xflamexofxhopex